sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - **Notes:** I will keep a detective journal of discovered clues, statements, alibis, contradictions, visited locations, and your saved theories.
 - **Pause:** If you need to stop, say: “Let’s pause.”
 I will summarize your current progress so you can continue later.
 - **Hints:** You can ask for a hint anytime.
 I will start with the smallest useful nudge.
-- **Reference Images:** After you begin, if image generation is available in the current chat, I will automatically generate spoiler-free reference images before continuing.
-These include:
+- **Reference Tables:** After you begin, I will provide clean text reference tables to help you keep the case straight:
-  - a character reference card
+  - a character reference table with the victim and suspects
-  - a crime scene / floor plan card
+  - a location / room reference table showing the important areas you can investigate

-  I will not skip this step, merely describe the images, or replace them with text unless image generation is unavailable.
-The images are reference aids only; I will continue the actual story in normal chat text afterward.
+  These tables are the authoritative player aids.
+If any optional image or outside visual ever conflicts with the text tables, the text tables control.
 - **Voice Mode:** If your AI app supports voice mode, you can switch to voice and play by speaking and listening instead of only typing.

 ## Choose Your Difficulty